View Search Results

 Provides routine, non-medical assistance to adults with disabilities who are employed, involved in community volunteer work, or attending school and are not eligible for Medicaid.
 Personal assistants help with tasks such as: light house keeping, bathing, dressing, preparing meals, shopping, driving, or using public transportation.

-Offers seniors who are recovering from an illness or injury that may not require full-time medical assistance but are in need of some personal help with daily activities like bathing, laundry and housekeeping duties.
-Also offers residents short- term home health aide care at no cost.
+Offers short-term assistance for seniors who are recovering from an illness or injury that may not require full-time medical assistance but need personal help with daily activities.

 Provides routine, non-medical assistance to adults with disabilities who are employed, involved in community volunteer work, or attending school and are not eligible for Medicaid.
 Personal assistants help with tasks such as: light house keeping, bathing, dressing, preparing meals, shopping, driving, or using public transportation.